Benaby27/RageArt/README.md

-1. # RageArt
+# RageArt

-2.
-3. My name is Abigail
+ My name is Abigail, a singer, portrait artist, entrepreneur and journalist

-4.
-5. I'm an aspiring Front end web developer
+ I'm an aspiring Front end web developer

-6. I am an intern at HNGi7
+ An intern at HNGi7